for the Building

 Building a Better New Zealand outlines the key challenges the industry faces over the next five to ten years.
 It provides a clear basis for the research that is required to meet these challenges and supports the building and construction industry to prosper and increase its contribution to New Zealand's economy and the well-being of New Zealander's.

-This first draft of Building a Better New Zealand has been developed by BRANZ, the Construction Industry Council (CIC), the Construction Strategy Group (CSG) and the Ministry of Business, Innovation and Employment (MBIE).
+Building a Better New Zealand has been developed by BRANZ, the Construction Industry Council (CIC), the Construction Strategy Group (CSG) and the Ministry of Business, Innovation and Employment (MBIE).
 It follows extensive conversations throughout 2012 with industry and government.

 You may notice some similarities between Building a Better New Zealand and other strategies.
 This is because Building a Better New Zealand is intended to complement other existing industry strategies and present them in a whole of industry context.

 A core part of developing this Industry Research Strategy was a comprehensive industry needs survey of key businesses, organisations and individuals across the building and construction sector.